Terabee/openni2_camera/README.md

 ```

 ## Download and install the Terabee 3Dcam SDK
-You can download the Terabee SDK package [here](https://www.terabee.com/)
+You can download the Terabee SDK from the Downloads section of Terabee 3Dcam [here](https://www.terabee.com/portfolio-item/terabee-3dcam-80x60/#downloads).

 Then install it using the following commands:
 ```